Sitecore/jss/docs/data/routes/docs/nextjs/troubleshooting/en.md

 ## Debug logging

-You can enable debug logging of the Sitecore JSS SDKs by setting the `DEBUG` environment variable.
+You can enable debug logging of the Sitecore JSS npm packages by setting the `DEBUG` environment variable.
 In your `.env` (or `.env.local` for local environments), add the following line:

 ```
 DEBUG=sitecore-jss:*